stevecreedon/stevecreedon.github.io/_posts/2016-09-07-lda-overview.markdown

 ## Getting Started

 So we believe that there are 10 topics and each document has only one topic.
-So for any given document the distribution of topics in that document is:
+So for any given document the distribution of topics in that document should be:

 **100% 0% 0% 0% 0% 0% 0% 0% 0% 0%**